Long Short-term Cognitive Networks: Long Short-term Cognitive Network

 \subsection{Interpretability}

-As mentioned, the architecture of our neural system allows explaining the forecasting since both neurons and weights have a precise meaning for the problem domain being modelled.
-However, the interpretability cannot be confined to the absence of hidden components in the network since the graph might involve hundreds or thousands of arrows.
+As mentioned, the architecture of our neural system allows explaining the forecasting since both neurons and weights have a precise meaning for the problem domain being modeled.
+However, the interpretability cannot be confined to the absence of hidden components in the network since the graph might involve hundreds or thousands of edges.

 In this subsection, we introduce a measure to quantify the influence of each feature in the forecasting of \textit{multivariate} time series.
 The proposed measure can be computed from $W_1^{(t)}$, $W_2^{(t)}$ or their combination.
 The scores obtained from $W_1^{(t)}$ can be understood as the feature influence up to the $t$-th time patch, while scores obtained from $W_2^{(t)}$ can be understood as the feature influence to the current time patch.